Our Toddler Program

 Voyagers’ Toddler Care Approach

-- Experienced and responsive teachers who focus on each individual toddler.
+- Experienced and responsive teachers who focus on each toddler.

-- A flexible and responsive environment designed to give your young voyager the chance to move freely and explore their world.
+- A flexible and responsive environment designed to give young voyagers' the chance to move freely and explore their world.

-- A fenced in yard with climbing areas, a mud kitchen, an organic garden and plenty of places to discover bugs, flowers, and frogs.
+- A fenced in yard with climbing areas, a mud kitchen, a sound garden, an organic garden, and plenty of places to discover bugs, flowers, and frogs.